langmi/spring-batch-tutorials/hello-world-java/README.md

         }
     }

-And that's it, yes really that is a complete Spring Batch.
+And that's it, yes really that and the configuration is a complete Spring Batch.

 ## Testing